Building RedwoodJS E-commerce Apps with Shopify and StepZen

 [00:30:13.01] - Lucia Cerchie Let's see.

 [00:31:34.26] - Anthony Campolo You have the environment variables that are really where all the magic is happening.
 Then the query itself is using just whatever environment variables you insert into it.
 But the query itself and the client, you don't really have to do anything special with it.
 You could do this with Apollo Client if you wanted to.
-Weaving your step Key in.
-That's exactly it.
+Weaving your StepZen key in, that's exactly it.
 Yeah.
-That's why right now, Lucia is off screen right now because she is weaving her step key in.
-This is something that when I streamed, I failed very, very badly at the whole world of 10 people or however many were watching.
-Got to see all my keys.
+That's why right now Lucia is off screen, because she is weaving her StepZen key in.
+This is something that when I streamed, I failed very, very badly at, and the whole world of 10 people or however many were watching got to see all my keys.

 [00:32:18.07] - Anthony Campolo Let's do that.